zwbetz-gh/zwbetz/content/blog/attention-is-my-most-valuable-asset-for-productivity-as-a-software-developer/index.md

 How long you can focus on a task varies by person.
 Some people are very good at it out of the box, some people, not so much.
 Regardless of the hand you were dealt, I believe that focus (the act of devoting your attention) is a skill, and like any skill, can be improved with practice.

 So, how can you increase your attention reserves?
 The most bang for your buck is to organize your outside world in such a way that it's distraction free as possible.
 Once you do that, you'll have more time to practice, and therefore more time to get better.

-**Build physical strength.** The damage done by sitting 8+ hours a day is underrated.
-You need a way to offset this damage, especially if you plan to work in this field for decades.
-Opinions abound on this topic, but I personally prefer deadlifts.
-There are few movements more primal than picking a heavy object off the ground and standing up with it.
-You can [learn correct technique in little time](https://www.youtube.com/watch?v=wYREQkVtvEc).
-I most like deadlifts because you can do them safely, at high weights, into old age.
-I also like the hand, back, and hip strength they give, to make it that much harder for sitting damage to have its way with you.

 **Make my place of work tidy.** My office is a spare bedroom.
 There's no tv to distract.
 There's a desk, chair, laptop, laptop stand, keyboard, mouse, and mouse pad.
 There's a window, which lets enough light in so that I don't feel like I'm missing a beautiful day, but not too much light to cause screen glare.
 If I need to work with paper, it's immediately filed somewhere when done.